gohryt/programming-languages-research/DEBUGGERS.md

 ### 7.3.
 Bytecode-to-Native Source Map — Apache Harmony / HotSpot

-JVMs maintain a bidirectional mapping between bytecode offsets and native code addresses.
-For every bytecode instruction, the JIT records which native instruction(s) implement it.
-This allows setting a breakpoint at a bytecode offset by inserting `int 3` at the corresponding native address, and mapping a native fault address back to a source line via bytecode offset → line number table.
+JVMs maintain metadata that maps between bytecode offsets, source positions, and relevant native-code addresses.
+For debuggable or deoptimizable code, the JIT records enough information to map selected native PCs back to bytecode/source locations, handle safepoints, and reconstruct inlined frames.
+This allows a breakpoint requested at a bytecode offset to be implemented in native code where possible, and allows a native fault or sampled PC to be explained via native address → bytecode offset → line number table.
+The mapping is implementation-dependent and becomes approximate or many-to-many under optimization and inlining.

 Source maps are the critical bridge between the user's mental model (source lines) and the machine's reality (instruction pointers or bytecode offsets).
 Without bidirectional mapping, debugging is impossible.
 Every debuggable system has this mapping in some form.